renderhp/lanthorn/README.md

 ## What does it do?

 Lanthorn monitors all TCP connections on your Linux system and automatically identifies which Docker containers are making those connections.
+It also tracks DNS resolutions to enrich connection events with domain names.
 All events are stored in a SQLite database for analysis and auditing.

 **Key Features:**
 - Real-time TCP connection monitoring using eBPF
+- DNS resolution tracking to map IPs to domain names
 - Automatic correlation with Docker containers
 - Low overhead kernel-level tracking
 - SQLite database for event storage and queries
-- Captures connection metadata: destination IP, port, process ID, container info
+- Captures connection metadata: destination IP, port, domain name, process ID, container info

 ## Quick Start